 This is a short video from the Lincoln Memorial University which explains the difference between Scholarly and Popular Sources.

-Password required: Log in with the same credentials you use to access your Lakeland email and Blackboard.
+Password required: When prompted, use the same credentials you use to access your Lakeland email account and Blackboard.

 Google Scholar contains a variety of materials designated as scholarly by Google such as: scholarly, peer-reviewed articles, articles that are not peer-reviewed, court decisions, patent information, chapters from books and more.
 Google Scholar results often include items without the complete document.
 Google Scholar settings can be configured to link to John Esch library database contents.

 Linking Your School Library to Google Scholar